dmidlo/weblog/Content/ContentTemplates/AlgorithmsTemplate.md

 Chaff is an algorithm for solving instances of the Boolean satisfiability problem in programming.
 It was designed by researchers at Princeton University
 2 KB (165 words) - 08:08, 9 April 2019

-Navigational algorithms
-Navigational Algorithms is a web site whose purpose is to make available the scientific part of the art of navigation, containing specialized articles
-4 KB (404 words) - 20:54, 28 November 2018

 Block Wiedemann algorithm
 The block Wiedemann algorithm for computing kernel vectors of a matrix over a finite field is a generalisation of an algorithm due to Don Coppersmith.
 4 KB (784 words) - 21:40, 13 May 2016